devshae/devshae/README.md

 ## Hi there 👋 I'm Devon Shae.

-I am beginner programmer hoping to expand my front-end web dev skills & learn back end!
+I am beginner programmer hoping to expand my front-end and back-end web dev skills!

-- I'm currently taking an Intro to Python course & prepping to go back to school
+- I'm currently taking an Intro to Python course
-- I do brand & web design
+- I am  entering into a MA Software Dev. program in Spring 2026
-- I am fueled solely by iced coffee
+- I am alsoo learning more on HTML, CSS, JavaScript

-i'm a ☕️🎨💻🫶🏻 programmer
-not a 👾🎮👩🏼‍💻📈 programmer
+- I plan to learn Java and C++ as well

 <!--
 **devshae/devshae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.